 Unlike LinearB: Axify offers fast onboarding and seamless integration, helping you improve your engineering workflows without the complexity.
 If you need quantitative insights to be more strategic and see a holistic view of your value stream beyond pull requests, Axify is your top LinearB alternative.

-2. Jellyfish: Best for Gen AI-Driven Insights and Software Capitalization
+2. Jellyfish: Gen AI-Driven Insights and Software Capitalization

-Jellyfish is an engineering management platform that focuses on business alignment and financial planning rather than developer workflows.
+Jellyfish is an engineering management platform that focuses on business alignment and financial planning rather than developer workflow automation.
 Its unique features include software capitalization, budget forecasting, and cost allocation.
-However, it’s better suited for CFOs and finance teams rather than hands-on developers.
+However, it's better suited for CFOs and finance teams rather than hands-on developers.

 Here's what Jellyfish offers:

-While Jellyfish covers key metrics like DORA and productivity tracking, it lacks deeper workflow insights and team dynamics monitoring.
-Jellyfish is a strong alternative if you’re looking for a tool that connects engineering to financial goals.
+While Jellyfish covers core engineering metrics and team-level signals, it does not go as deep into pull-request workflows, bottleneck detection, or day-to-day developer experience as LinearB.
+It's a LinearB alternative if you're looking for a tool that connects engineering to financial goals.

 Unlike LinearB: Jellyfish offers more than just engineering analytics because it provides you with financial compliance, budgeting tools, and strategic planning.

-3. Code Climate Velocity: Best for Data Hygiene & Developer Analytics
+3. Code Climate Velocity: Data Hygiene & Developer Analytics

 Unlike LinearB: Haystack gives you a streamlined way to manage risks without the extra noise.